Quansight-Labs/jupyterlab-accessible-themes/README.md

    pip install -e .
    ```

-4. Now you'll need to link the development version of the extension to Jupyterlab and rebuild the Typescript source:
+4. Now you'll need to link the development version of the extension to JupyterLab and rebuild the Typescript source:

    ```bash
    # Link your development version of the extension with JupyterLab